stevekinney/stevekinney.net/src/courses/figma/auto-layout.md

 ![](../../assets/figma-auto-layout-fixed-height-auto-gap.png)

 Now, the you can resize the frame and the elements will distribute themselves evenly.
+The ability for frames to adapt to the size of their children and be able to maintain consistent spaces are basically two of the most common use cases for using auto layout.

 ![](../../assets/figma-auto-layout-resize-fixed-size.gif)